You will follow all policies as outlined in your student handbook as well as the Internet Safety and Network Acceptable Use policies.

 You will not attempt to repair the Chromebook nor will you take the Chromebook to a third-party repair center.

 Do not rest or leave your device on soft surfaces such as beds, couches or carpeted floors.

 Repair and Troubleshooting

-You should immediately contact the Technology department if you are experiencing problems with your Chromebook, its operating system or our other services.
-You should take your device to the Star room in the High School and the library in the Middle School.
-You can also contact the Technology Help Desk by sending an email to: [email protected]
+You should immediately contact the Technology department if you are experiencing problems with your Chromebook, its operating system, or our other services.

 The cost to repair any damage from intentional or negligent use will be the responsibility of the family.

 Accidental damage will be covered once by the school.
 Any damage after the first instance is the responsibility of the family.

 Power adapters that are damaged or lost are the responsibility of the family.